 Yet the concern over BoE expanded QE led it back down from there.
 However, even the 0.85 discounted SEPTEMBER GILT FUTURE rallied from below the 137.00 area into the June 26th June contract expiration, and held it on previous recent setbacks in the face of the US EQUITIES renewed 'risk on' influence, also pushing back up above the 138.00 area that it fell below two weeks ago.
-Next support in the 136.00 area is now being violated along with weekly the 135.73 MA-41.
-Next support is 135.00-134.50, with not much below until the 133.00 area.
+Next support in the 136.00 area was recently violated along with the 135.84 weekly MA-41 it has squeezed back above in recent trading.